geoelectric/ui_auto_best_practice/uiabp.md

     Wait(...).until(lambda m: return not login.submit_button.is_enabled())

 If it’s a common wait, put it in the app object.
-If it’s very unusual and a one-off, it can live as a function in the test file, but either way it should be named with the intent in terms of the operation.
+If it’s very unusual and a one-off, it can live as a function in the test file, but either way it should be named with the intent in terms of the operation as understood by the user.

 If you can’t read the test out loud like a standard test scenario, that’s a warning sign.
 Most well-written tests consist of a string of encapsulated function calls.
 Their value-add is ordering those calls and making verifications.

+### ...except code that specifically checks UI functionality

-The exception will be tests specifically checking that a control matches a literal, or microchecking the behavior of the UI (e.g. when I tab from here, I end up there; or when I select this dropdown, this button becomes disabled).
+The exception will be tests specifically checking that details like a caption matches a literal, or microchecking the behavior of the UI (e.g. when I tab from here, I end up there; or when I select this dropdown, this button becomes disabled).

-Those types of tests end up talking directly to controls, creating more customized waits, etc. Keep that code out of your basic acceptance tests and put it in separate low-level tests.
+Those types of tests end up talking directly to controls, creating more customized waits, etc. Keep that code out of your acceptance tests and put it in separate low-level tests.

-### Tests are still code, and common code best practices still apply.
+### Test automation is still code, and common code best practices still apply.

-* Don’t use magic values unless you really mean to test against a raw value with no other semantic meaning.
-This is rare.
-Name your literal values if at all reasonable, even to use them once.
+* Don’t use magic values unless you really mean the raw value with no other semantic meaning.
+This is rare, outside of things like counts, offsets or multipliers.
+Name your literal values if at all reasonable with something meaningful to the test, even to use them once.

     The big exception here is error messages on assertions.

 * Functions do one thing, especially in app objects, or else they’re not really functions.
-The one thing a test function does is run a single test scenario.

 * Logic should be kept very simple in a given function.
 Long or winding functions are warning signs.

-* Don’t construct strings via concatenation or substitution, especially ones referring to externals, like URLs, selectors, control names, etc.
+* Don’t construct strings via concatenation or substitution, especially ones referring to external resources, like URLs, selectors, control captions, etc.

     It adds an unnecessary level of complexity, and since you don’t actually own those strings they may change out from under you in a way that makes your construction not work anymore.
 Acceptance tests also often need to be localized so they can be run on l10n builds, and constructed strings aren’t localizable.

 * Don’t rely on comments or error messages over proper naming and explicit, clear code.

-    The code will be better reviewed and better maintained than comments or strings.
+    The code will be better reviewed and better maintained than comments or error messages.
 Most people know to change the code if the intention has changed.
 They don’t necessarily change the comments or even error messages, assuming they even supply them.

     More to the point, if you have to read the code, realize you don't know what it means, read the error/comment, then read the code again, you've already read three times as much as you should have.
 Even worse, maybe you *think* you know what it means...but you're wrong.
 Fun times ahead.